 11. The first rocket in India was transported on a cycle.

 The first rocket was transported on a bicycle to the Thumba Launching Station in Thiruvananthapuram, Kerala.
 And it is because the first rocket was light on weight and small too.

 12. There is a Reverse Waterfall in Kavalshet Point.

 Yeah, it’s reverse 🙂 Reverse waterfall and more than 10 waterfalls at a place are the main attraction of the Kavalshet point.
 Reverse waterfall means during the rainy season if there is a wind flow in a valley than the water which is falling is coming up and it looks like water is coming up.
 You can see this reverse waterfall in the month of June and July during heavy rains with the wind.

 India has 1, 55,015 post offices and it is the largest number of post offices in the world.
 A single post office on average serves a population of 7,175 people.
 Srinagar in Jammu and Kashmir is one of the most popular and beautiful destinations in India.
 It is famous among tourists and has several attractions.
 India’s first floating post office was started in August 2011.

 14. The largest number of vegetarians in the world.

 Again India’s Beauty.
-You know?
+Do you know?
 India has the largest number of vegetarians than the rest of the world.
 It would be because of religion or personal choices or both.
 Around 20-40% of Indians are vegetarians.
-And they are making their demands of having meat free super market.
+And they are making their demands of having a meat-free supermarket.